 Following criticism that Mr Corbyn did not campaign passionately or effectively enough during the European Referendum for an ‘In’ vote Labour MPs began to turn on Mr Corbyn.
 Following the sacking of Hillary Benn as Shadow Foreign Secretary all but a handful members of his shadow cabinet stayed in post.

 On 11th July 2016 following a vote of no confidence by 172 Labour MPs former Shadow Business Secretary Angela Eagle declared that she would mount a leadership challenge against Mr Corbyn.
 She was joined by Owen Smith former Shadow Secretary of State for Work and Pensions.

-In September 2016 with Angela Eagle dropping out of the race, Mr Corbyn was once again elected as Leader of the Labour Party.
+In September 2016, Mr Corbyn was once again elected as Leader of the Labour Party.

 Leader of the Labour Party